codsen/codsen/packages/string-left-right/README.md

 text x  y xyyyyxxxx       x x x x x yyyy y y y .
 ```

-Imagine, you are "located" at the index of ".", `47`.
+Imagine, you are "located" at the index of dot ".", `47`.
 In this case, `chompLeft()` lets you "jump" over x's and y's and locate the index of a second "t" in "text", `3`.

 Both exported functions have the same API: